THOMASELOVE/432-classes-2025/class27/README.md

 ## Announcements

-1. TA office hours are completed for the semester.
+1. TA office hours have ended for the semester.
+Many thanks to the TAs for their exceptional efforts.
 Campuswire will remain open until noon on Wednesday 2025-04-30.
 2. If you want me to review the grade on any Lab this semester, fill out the (optional) [Lab Regrade Request form](https://bit.ly/432-2025-lab-regrades) by Friday 2025-04-25 at noon.
     - See [Section 8.5 of our Syllabus](https://thomaselove.github.io/432-syllabus-2025/08-grading.html) for more on this.
 3. [Quiz 2](https://thomaselove.github.io/432-2025/quiz2.html) is due Monday 2025-04-28 at 9 AM.
 The [Google Form](https://bit.ly/432-2025-quiz2-form) will close at 9:30 AM on Monday and will not re-open, so do not wait until the last minute.